21lakshh/Gamify-PyGame-Agent/README.md

    - Real-time code editing and testing
    - Persistent state management

-## 🐛 Troubleshooting

-### Common Issues
-1. **API Key Issues**
-   - Ensure your Gemini API key is valid
-   - Check the key in the sidebar configuration

-2. **PyGame Errors**
-   - Verify PyGame installation
-   - Check for missing dependencies
-   - Review error messages in the debug section

-3. **Window Not Opening**
-   - Ensure no other PyGame windows are running
-   - Check system graphics drivers
-   - Verify Python environment setup

 ### Getting Help
 - Check the debug information in the application
 - Review error messages and tracebacks
 - Use the test run feature to identify issues

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Contributing